Industrial Vacuum Cleaners

 Central vacuum systems collect large quantities of dirt and dust before needing to be emptied, which can be done less frequently, such as a few times a year.
 The unique nature of cyclonic systems requires special handling of its canister when it needs to be emptied.

-The initial cost of installing a central vacuum system can be high and expensive.
+The initial cost of installing a central vacuum system can be high.
 The only ongoing cost is replacement filters.
-In systems without filters, there isn’t any ongoing cost except for the replacement of motor brushes and vacuum hoses.
+In systems without filters, there isn‘t any ongoing cost except for the replacement of vacuum hoses.
 Most central vacuum systems perform the best when given regular maintenance, which may be another cost factor.

 A central vacuum system does not require any form of large equipment that could damage furniture or run into walls.
 The hose is flexible and inserted into the inlet.
 The handle or wand is held by the operator.
 Those are the only parts of the system that are in the area to be cleaned.

 Central vacuum systems can last 30 to 40 years.
-The only necessary maintenance may be the replacement of motor brushes, filters, bags, or lubrication of the motor.
+The only necessary maintenance may be the replacement of filters, bags, or lubrication of the motor.

 Central vacuum systems are designed for convenient removal of dirt and debris and easy access to cleaning tools.
 Inlets are strategically placed to make accessing the system a one step process of inserting the hose into the inlet.